Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Spacetime curvature

-The purpose of this section is to write down the equations determining the spacetime metric generated by the quantum particle through the stress-energy-momentum tensor \eqref{TmnX}, and to obtain the expression of the Ricci scalar curvature $R$ in terms of the density $\rho$ of the hydrodynamic representation.
-In principle, such curvature could be measured and used as an experimental test of the hydrodynamical interpretation of the Schr\"odinger equation.
+The goal of this section is to derive the equations governing the spacetime metric produced by a perfect fluid with intrinsic spin through the stress-energy-momentum tensor \eqref{TmnX}.
+Specifically, we aim to express the Ricci scalar curvature $R$ as a function of the density $\rho$.
+In physical systems, such curvature could be experimentally measured and used to estimate the magnitude of intrinsic rotational effects.

-In the following, we are interested in solutions of the Einstein field equations \eqref{EFE} that are spherically symmetric and static.
-Denoting with $\lr{r,\theta,\varphi}$ spherical coordinates, this means $\rho=\rho\lr{r}$, $u^{\mu}=u^{\mu}\lr{r}$, and
+We focus on spherically symmetric and static solutions of the Einstein field equations \eqref{EFE}.
+For simplicity, we restrict our analysis to a pressureless fluid, i.e., $P = 0$.
+Using spherical coordinates $\lr{r,\theta,\varphi}$, we assume that $\rho = \rho\lr{r}$ and the four-velocity components $u^{\mu}$ depend only on $r$.
+The metric is then given by: